imgag/ngs-bits/doc/install_mac.md

 ngs-bits depends on the following software to be installed

 * _XCode_
-* _qmake_ (Qt 5.12 or higher, including xmlpatterns and mysql package)
+* _qmake_ (Qt 6)
 * _git_ (to extract the version hash)
 * __optional:__ python and matplotlib (for plot generation in QC tools)
-* __also optional:__ home brew (makes easier to install other depdendencies)
+* home brew (to install other dependencies)

 This documentation assumes that you install dependencies using _Brew_.
 First of all, you are going to need Qt.
-Since the default version in _Brew_ is currently 6, you need to force it to use version 5 (ngs-bits cannot be compiled with Qt 6):

-	> brew install qt@5
+	> brew install qt python@3.10 lzlib pkg-config libxml2 qt-mariadb

 If you want to develop under MacOS, you need to install Qt Creator IDE: